andrew-saydjari/CloudCovErr.jl/docs/src/index.md

 using cloudCovErr
 ```

 For now, please refer to examples in the release paper and its accompanying Zenodo repository.
-And end-to-end demonstration of this code applied to the DECaPS2 survey begins with calling `decaps2.jl`.
+An end-to-end demonstration of this code applied to the DECaPS2 survey begins with calling `decaps2.jl`.

 Use of individual functions is documented here in the API Reference page.